-"Investigator" means the Registrar, the members of an Investigation Subcommittee, and any person appointed as an investigator pursuant to section 68 of the PGA [Investigators].
+"Investigator" means the Registrar, the members of an Investigation Subcommittee, and any person appointed as an investigator pursuant to section 68 of the PGA [Investigators]. [amended 2022-12-02]

-"Lay Board Member" means a board member described in section 23(2)(b) of the PGA [Board of regulatory body].
+"Lay Board Member" means the same as "lay councillor" as defined in section 1(1) of the PGA [Definitions and interpretation].[added 2023-02-28]a board member described in section 23(2)(b) of the PGA [Board of regulatory body].